"How far would you walk to protect the freedom of others?

 Everything -- even my own life."'

-Prepare yourself and take a deep breath, because this humble teacher will indeed inspire you...
+Prepare yourself and take a deep breath, because this humble teacher will inspire your heart...

 "The future of my country lies in the hands of the younger generation.
 Under the present military government the whole educational system is neglected and higher education is virtually non-existent with the frequent closure and repressive control of the universities."